SinaMirrazavi/LPV/README.md

 <img src="https://github.com/nbfigueroa/LPV/blob/nadia/img/3D-CShape-bottom_lpvO3.png"  width="350"><img src="https://github.com/nbfigueroa/LPV/blob/nadia/img/3D-Sink_lpvO3.png"  width="350"></>

 while ensuring global asymptotic stability.
 To learn DS with this formulation and with any of the two Lyapunov constraints defined above go to the [ds-opt](https://github.com/nbfigueroa/ds-opt) package.
+This package supports inputs from [eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) and [mathlib](https://github.com/epfl-lasa/mathlib) library.

 ### Installation (Catkin package)
 By following these instructions, we assume you have a ROS environment and use catkin workspace to compile code.
-Clone this respository in your ```./src``` folder and make sure that you have the [eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library.
+Clone this respository in your ```./src``` folder and make sure that you have both the [eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) and [mathlib](https://github.com/epfl-lasa/mathlib) libraries installed.
 Then, compile the package
 ```
 $ cd ~/catkin_ws/
 $ catkin_make
 ```

 ## Usage
 First and foremost, one must have a GMM-based LPV-DS model, which requires the following parameters:
 - GMM parameters: ``Priors``, ``Mu``,``Sigma``